dhellmann/ansible-znc-on-znc/README.md

 * znc_firewall_bypass_port

-  Many corporate and public wifi networks block outgoing connections to "abritrary" or IRC ports.
+  Many corporate and public wifi networks block outgoing connections to "arbitrary" or IRC ports.
 To bypass these, many users configure their IRC bouncer to listen on a port that is more likely to be open, such as 443.
 Because this playbook configures services to run as a regular non-root user, the services cannot be bound directly to